Choose the Perfect Gemstone

 The 5 Cs of Diamonds

 Just as no two love stories are alike, no two Diamonds are exactly the same.
 Each Diamond radiates its own unique tale — their intricate journey, a dance with elements that lead to a timeless treasure — just like the journey between two souls.
-The 5Cs of Diamonds is a love story told through Cut, Colour, Clarity, Carat Size, and our 5th C — the unparalleled Confidence you can only find at Sterns.
+The 5 C's of Diamonds is a love story told through Cut, Colour, Clarity, Carat Size, and our 5th C — the unparalleled Confidence you can only find at Sterns.
 Choosing your partner for life is a special decision, so too is choosing a Diamond that reflects your unique love.
 Here, we’ll help you understand their distinguishing qualities.

 Silver Says It All

-To perfectly capture an unblemished connection that cannot be tarnished, all our gifts in meticulously crafted Sterling Silver are Rhodium-plated to make them shine whiter and brighter, as well as protecting them from scratches, wear and tear.
+To perfectly capture an unblemished connection that cannot be break, all our gifts in meticulously crafted Sterling Silver are Rhodium-plated to make them shine whiter and brighter, as well as protecting them from scratches, wear and tear.
 Sterling Silver is a high-quality choice consisting of 92.5% Silver - making it stronger and more durable.
 Hypoallergenic, antibacterial and with a brilliant shine, Sterling Silver is also easy to clean and resize.